Arrow

 Not necessarily.

-In fact simplicity can often be more effective.
+In fact, simplicity can often be more effective.
 It may seem counterintuitive, but focusing on a clean, streamlined website often leads to better results in terms of user experience, conversions, and long-term growth.
 I want to walk you through why this is and how you can use simplicity to your advantage.

 There’s a common narrative that a bigger, more intricate site somehow equals credibility or professionalism.
 In part, I think this comes from seeing what big corporations or product-heavy businesses are doing, and naturally, we want to replicate what seems to work for them.
 Large companies often have multi-page sites, sprawling menus, complex user flows, and loads of content—and for them, that’s necessary.
 They have massive product catalogs, diverse services, and content that needs to be organized across multiple departments or offerings.

-But if you’re running a small, service-based business, like a consultancy, or offering local services, you don’t need to follow that outdated view.
+But if you’re running a small, service-based business in Sydney, like a consultancy, or offering local services, you don’t need to follow that outdated view.
 Think of it this way: if you’re offering a specific service, visitors are coming to your website for one reason—to see how you can help them.
 They don’t need ten different pages, multiple tabs, or a deep dive into every aspect of your business history.

 Complexity for the sake of complexity can backfire.
 It can overwhelm your visitors, slow down their journey, and dilute your message.
 The truth is, a website with too many pages or unnecessary features can lead to confusion, frustration, and ultimately, a missed opportunity to connect with your audience.